jmaslak/cart-vocab/Network-Engineering.md

  * Infinera (in-fin-err-ah): A fiber optic equipment vendor
  * Juniper: A network device vendor
  * Nokia: A network device vendor

+### Hardware

+ * SERDES (sir-dee's): Serializer/Deserialiser, internal network device component to translate network traffic from bytes to a bitstream